 Glucosamine supplements have long been the talk of the running community.
 I’ve gone on and off of glucosamine and chondroiton supplements over the past six years I’ve been a runner … much like I’ve gone on and off of running.
 Since I was attempting to more seriously lace back up my running shoes after the New Year, I thought I’d also work on figuring out whether or not glucosamine supplements actually work.

 If you are considering a glucosamine supplement, either to aid in running recovery or to help with arthritis or other joint pain, this post may be for you.
-We also wrote a post on supplements for runners that ranks popular running products using our internal Science Score.
+We also wrote a post on supplements for runners that ranks popular running products using our internal Science Grade.

 What is glucosamine?